58 Best Sales Email Subject Lines (to Improve Open Rates)

 Bad Example: Get 5M views TOMORROW with our new product!

 Bad Example: Wasting too much time manually calling your sales leads?
 We’ve all been there!
 Our CRM with a built-in predictive dialer will help you!

 When you see a subject line that addresses you personally, or seems catered specifically to you, you’re more likely to want to open and read the email.
-Personalized subject lines are far more effective than a ‘universal’ sent to everybody on your list.
+A personalized subject line is far more effective than a ‘universal’ one sent to everybody on your email list.

 Bad Example: We can offer you [product/service]

 This 2016 paper by Stanford showed that including a prospect's name in the subject line increased open rates by 20 percent on average.
 The more you personalize your cold email subject lines, the better.
 And if you pique their curiosity with a little cliffhanger, they'll be more likely to open the email.
 (A tiny bit of FOMO is fine if you keep it light.)

 - Steli, you in?

 - Steli, your thoughts?

 Bad Example: Steli, web design services 20% discounted